wuyuwenj/JS_project/README.md

 Implementation Timeline
 NB:
 •	Friday Afternoon & Weekend: Setup project, including getting webpack up and running.
 Get canvas to show up on the screen, and spend time getting comfortable with the Canvas API.
-Create Board, Player, Enemy and Bullet classes.
-Try to render the grid, make sure the player can move properly with wasd key and jump.
+Create Tilemap, Player, Ducks and Platform classes.
+Try to render the grid, make sure the player can move properly with wad key.

 •	Monday: Start creating different objects such as enemies and floor to support the player If possible, try to start working on collision between floor, player, bullet and enemies.